-

 Dual FNP/PMHNP Program Admission Requirements

-Dual FNP/PMHNP programs are rigorous and require candidates to have a strong foundation in nursing and related fields.
-Before enrolling, prospective students must meet certain prerequisites and fulfill specific requirements to ensure they are well-prepared for the challenges of the program and career.
+Dual-degree nurse practitioner programs, such as Dual FNP/PMHNP programs, are rigorous and demand a strong foundation in nursing and related fields.
+Prospective students must meet specific admission requirements to ensure they are prepared for the program's challenges and the demands of becoming a dual-certified nurse practitioner career.

 - Educational Background: Most programs require a Bachelor of Science in Nursing (BSN) degree from an accredited institution.
 Some programs might accept Registered Nurses (RNs) with an associate degree, provided they complete a bridge program.

-- Licensure: Active and unencumbered RN licensure in the state where the student plans to conduct clinical rotations.
+- Licensure: Active and unencumbered RN licensure in the state where you will need to complete program clinical requirements.

 - Clinical Experience: A specified number of hours of clinical nursing experience, often in a relevant field, may be required.
 This ensures that students have practical exposure before diving into advanced practice roles.